0culist/kermit_addons/README.md

 ## Installation

-Download and run the latest .mcaddon file from Releases, then add the behaviour pack to your world.
+[Download](https://github.com/0culist/kermit_addons/releases) and run the .mcaddon file, then add the behaviour pack to your world.